openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 .. note::

-   ``ov::hint::scheduling_core_type`` and ``ov::hint::enable_hyper_threading`` only support Intel® x86-64 CPU on Linux and Windows in current release.
+   ``ov::hint::scheduling_core_type`` and ``ov::hint::enable_hyper_threading`` only support Intel® x86-64 CPU on Linux and Windows in the current release.

-In some use cases, OpenVINO Runtime will enable CPU threads pinning by default for better performance.
-User can also turn it on or off using property ``ov::hint::enable_cpu_pinning``.
-Disable threads pinning might be beneficial in complex applications with several workloads executed in parallel.
+In some use cases, OpenVINO Runtime will enable CPU thread pinning by default for better performance.
+Users can also turn this feature on or off using the property ``ov::hint::enable_cpu_pinning``.
+Disabling thread pinning may be beneficial in complex applications where several workloads are executed in parallel.

 .. tab-set::